 In a reflective post Sheila Mc Neill posted a resource by Bronwyn Hegarty titled Attributes of Open Pedagogy.
 This is more comprehensive than Wiley’s framing of open pedagogy but, again, I think there is a confusion here between the application of specific methods (which are context-dependent) and a larger paradigm of teaching and learning centering on sharing and social justice (or sharing for the aim of social justice).

 bell hooks writes:

 “Throughout my academic career I have sought the spaces of openness, fixing my attention less on the ways colleagues are closed and more and searching for the place of possibility” [for positive change].

 What are our “spaces of possibility”?
-How do we construct those spaces and nurture democratic learning environments where people get exposed to different perspectives, challenge the way they view the world and their position it?
-How can we help them have the will to learn enthusiastically and passionately, despite all the difficulties that come with deep learning?
+How do we construct those spaces and nurture democratic learning environments where people get exposed to different perspectives, challenge the way they view the world and their position in it?
+How can we help our students, and one another, have the will to learn enthusiastically and passionately, despite all the difficulties that come with deep learning?

 Why does it matter to have this discussion on the meaning of open pedagogy?
-Because I strongly believe openness is contextual and messy.
+Because openness is contextual and messy.
 As Maha says:

 “When we call anything “open” we need to clarify: What are we opening, how are we opening it, for whom, and why?”

 I’m ending my post with a quote from by Rajeev Balasubramanyam or this